Patechoc/GCP_memo/labs/lab_Cloud_Storage.md

 ### Create a Cloud Storage bucket

-1. On the Navigation menu ( 7a91d354499ac9f1.png), click Storage > Browser.
+1. On the Navigation menu, click Storage > Browser.

 > A bucket must have a globally unique name.
 You could use part of your PROJECT_ID_1 in the name to help make it unique.
 For example, if the PROJECT_ID_1 is "myproj-154920," your bucket name might be "storecore154920."